alexwalshml/dsir_project4/README.md

 #### Repository overview

 - Problem Statement
+- Generation from data from simmulation tool
 - Exploratory Data Analysis (EDA)
 - Feature Engineering
 - Modeling and Evaluation
 - Executive Summary

 ---

+## Generation from data from simmulation tool

+#### The following steps were taken to generate the simmulation data
+- Used version 1.0 of https://github.com/namebrandon/Sparkov_Data_Generation, the output of which was 60 CSVs with credit card transactions for 1500 customers spanning 2Yrs
+- Wrote a script to combine the 60 seperate CSVs into 1 file 'fraud_records.csv'

 ## Exploratory data analysis (EDA)